About the NORSE Institute

 Why We Began

 In 2013, just three months after graduating from Stanford University, 22-year-old Daniel Wong was found unresponsive and then gripped by prolonged seizures.
 He had no history of epilepsy, no known infection or injury.
-Doctors placed Daniel in a medically induced coma and tried every treatment available.
-None of them worked.
+Doctors placed him in a medically induced coma.
+Every treatment to stop his seizures failed.
 Daniel died less than three months later, never regaining consciousness.

-Daniel’s doctors had no explanation for his illness and his autopsy report found no identifiable cause.
-His mother, Nora Wong, reacted with disbelief and became determined to unravel the mystery of her child’s illness.
+Doctors had no explanation for his illness and his autopsy report found no identifiable cause.
+Daniel's mother, Nora Wong, reacted with disbelief and became determined to unravel the mystery of her child’s illness.
 In 2015, she founded the NORSE Institute with Lawrence Hirsch, MD, (Yale) and Nicolas Gaspard, MD (Erasme Hopital, Brussels) who still serve as co-chairs of the Institute’s medical and scientific advisory board.